 Description

-The east façade facing Sligo Road features a broad Jacobean (or Flemish) gable with stone coping and end corbels, incorporating a tall stone chimney stack.
-The gable rises three storeys.
+The east façade, which faces directly onto Sligo Road, consists of a broad Jacobean or Flemish gable with stone coping and end corbels, incorporating a tall stone chimney stack.
+The gable is three storeys.
 At ground level (the basement storey) are two small sash windows to the left with security bars, and a low timber-sheeted stable door to the right (originally a window).
-The first floor (ground floor) has a pair of taller sash windows (2/1) to the left and a single window (2/2) to the right.
-The second floor (first floor) contains a pair of sash windows with semicircular heads to the left and a single sash window with segmental arch head to the right (all 2/2).
-Windows at this floor are set on a sill course.
+The first floor (ground floor) has a pair of taller sash windows to the left (both 2/1) and a similar single window to the right (2/2).
+The second floor (first floor) has a pair of sash windows with semicircular heads to the left and a single sash window with segmental arch head to the right (all 2/2).
+Windows on this floor rest on a sill course.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.